PIC4SeR/Social-Nav-Metrics-Matching/README.md

 ## Objective of the project

+Social (also called human-aware) navigation is a key challenge for the integration of mobile robots into human environments.
+The evaluation of such systems is complex, as factors such as comfort, safety, and legibility must be consid- ered.
+Human-centered assessments, typically conducted through surveys, provide reliable insights but are costly, resource- intensive, and difficult to reproduce or compare across systems.
+Alternatively, numerical social navigation metrics are easy to compute and facilitate comparisons, yet the community lacks consensus on a standard set of metrics.
+This work explores the relationship between numerical metrics and human-centered evaluations to identify potential correlations.
+If specific quantitative measures align with human perceptions, they could serve as standardized evaluation tools, reducing the dependency on surveys.
+Our results indicate that while current metrics capture some aspects of robot navigation behavior, important subjective factors remain insufficiently represented and new metrics are necessary.

-This repository is shared for the ICRA 2026 paper, "Metrics vs. Surveys: Can Quantitative Measures Replace Human Surveys in Social Robot Navigation?
-A Correlation Analysis" and it contains the collected metrics for the 24 analyzed experiments, along with the necessary files used to analyze them.
+This repository contains the collected metrics for the 24 analyzed experiments, along with the necessary files used to analyze them.

-The goal of the project is to analyze the correlation between existing social navigation metrics commonly used in robot evaluation and metrics assigned by humans through surveys.
-The project aims at highlighting key insights that emerge from such comparison: are current metrics exhaustive to represent the navigation experiment compared to human-level opinion?
-What aspect is missing?

-8 scenarios were tested, with 3 different controllers configurations each to have a different behavior, leading to diverese runs as can be seen on the gifs below
+8 scenarios were tested, with 3 different controller configurations each to have a different behavior, leading to diverse runs as can be seen on the gifs below
 <p align="left">
   <img src="./images/first_passing.gif" alt="First Passing" width="150" style="display: inline-block; margin-right: 20px;"/>
   <img src="./images/second_passing.gif" alt="Second Passing" width="150" style="display: inline-block; margin-right: 20px"/>